-By 2023 Commerce, Finance, OMB, and OPD with support of the PDAC and planning partners, will work to draft guiding policies that address poverty reduction and track changes in annual GDP;

-By 2025, led by OPD and facilitated through partnerships with planning agencies and other stakeholders, scheduled planning updates detailed further in the CSDP (plan inventory in Appendix I here), will be completed and incorporated into the five-year planning update; and

-By 2030, led by OPD and facilitated through partnerships with planning agencies and other stakeholders, scheduled planning updates detailed further in Appendix I of this CSDP, will be completed and incorporated into a 2030+ planning update.

-Built Environment (BE) Taskforce
+Built Environment (BE)

 Taskforce Vision: Realizing positive results for existing and new structures and infrastructure that considers current needs and future change and involve all stakeholders and supportive community that ensures sustainable outcomes, continuity of culture and traditions, and quality of life.

-The Built Environment (BE) Taskforce focuses on SDGs 6, 7, 9, 11, 12, and 17.
-Draft updated goal statements and objectives are outlined here.
-SDG #6 - Ensure availability and sustainable management of safe and environmentally compliant water and sanitation for all
+The Built Environment (BE) Taskforce focuses on SDGs 6, 7, 9, 11, and 12.
+Key excerpts from the Resources Report as well as draft updated goal statements and objectives are outlined here.
+SDG 17, “Partnerships” is especially cross-cutting and is discussed at the closing of these taskforce-specific summary sections.
+The visions, goals, and objectives outlined here are further visualized in the “Implementation Plan” at the close of this document.
+This living document is intended to identify the necessary and sufficient next steps that will support cross-cutting sustainability outcomes across sectors while enabling each Taskforce grouping to leverage existing resources and fill gaps to meet the shared vision of sustainable growth and protection of the scarce human and natural resources of the CNMI for all.
+Critical 10-year visions and metrics for each of the SDG focal areas are outlined here and detailed further in the following subsections.